 Dr. Jacki Liddle

-Dr Liddle is a postdoctoral research fellow and occupational therapist currently working with the Asia-Pacific Centre for Neuromodulation Queensland Brain Institute.
-She focuses her research on quality of life, wellbeing, time use, activity and role participation in people’s daily lives.
-Particularly, Jacki Liddle’s interests lies in life transitions related to ageing.
+Dr Jacki Liddle is a research fellow and occupational therapist with the School of Information Technology and Electrical Engineering.
+She focuses her research on community participation, life transitions, community mobility, and technology.
+She works with older adults, people living with dementia, people with neurological conditions and family carers.
 Researching the experiences related to retirement from driving for older adults led to the development of the UQDRIVE program, now known as CarFreeMe.

 AProf.
 Louise Gustafsson